airbr/golang-hugo-blog/content/posts/debugging.md

 ---

-Sometimes you need more than just a 'rubber duck' to debug.
-You need a whole way of thinking!
+Sometimes you need more than just a 'rubber duck' method to debug.
+Sometimes you need a whole new way of thinking!

 This article has: